Suspending your studies allows you to take a break from studying while keeping your place in the course.

-If you are unable to continue with your studies due to compassionate or compelling circumstances beyond your control, and these are not COVID-19 related, you can apply to suspend your studies using the documents listed below as your supporting documents.
+If you are unable to continue with your studies due to compassionate or compelling circumstances, and these are not COVID-19 related, you can apply to suspend your studies using the documents listed below as your supporting documents.

 An overseas medical certificate issued in a language other than English needs to be translated into English by the National Accreditation Authority for Translators and Interpreters (NAATI).
 Both documents in original language and NAATI translation must be provided in the request.